-Death toll climbs as heavy rains hammer southern Japan
+48 dead as heavy rainfall hammers southern Japan

 -

-Death toll climbs as heavy rains hammer southern Japan
+48 dead as heavy rainfall hammers southern Japan

 Heavy rainfall has hammered southern Japan for the third day, prompting new disaster warnings as the government put the death toll at 48 with 28 others presumed dead.